June 4, 2026

 • Lets reps query CRM data from Slack: “What’s the stage of the ACME deal?”

-• Automatically schedules meetings, coordinates introductions, and logs notes after the call.
+• Auto-schedules meetings, coordinates intros, and logs notes post-call

-• Helps operations teams track campaign performance or quote approvals in real-time.
+• Helps ops teams track campaign performance or quote approvals in real time

 Why it matters: Virtual assistants eliminate the back-and-forth between Slack, Salesforce, HubSpot, and calendars.
 The result?
 Faster deal cycles, fewer handoff mistakes, and improved CRM hygiene.